pqina/tick-view-boom/README.md

 # A Free Audio Plugin for Tick Counter

-[Tick Counter](http://tickcounterplugin.com) is a flexible countdown system.
+[Tick Counter](http://tickcounterplugin.com) is a responsive and flexible countdown system.
 It's based on a core counter that can be extended with plugins.

 ## Installation